arfaram/ezdatabasemigrationschema/README.md

 php bin/console db_schema_migration:schema:import
 ```

-This command import schema to database.You should define your schema and add the file path in `parameters.yml`
+This command imports custom schema definition and you have to add the schema file path in `parameters.yml`

 Example: